Legitimacy After Violence: Evidence from Two Lab-in-the-Field Experiments in Liberia

 Despite its importance, legitimacy remains notoriously difficult to measure.
 I posit conditions under which legitimacy can be distinguished from other forms of political suasion and control, then develop two lab-in-the-field experiments to isolate those conditions in Liberia, one of the world’s weakest states.
 I show that when an authority instructs them to do so, citizens will make costly contributions to a public good even in the absence of incentives or sanctions, and even when they know others will not do the same.
 I also show that the de-legitimizing consequences of abuse of power are more severe for “alien” authorities (like UN peacekeepers) than for their “native” counterparts.
 Finally, consistent with Hobbesian conceptions of legitimacy, I show that exposure to wartime violence is strongly correlated with compliance with government and, to a lesser extent, peacekeepers.
 More “everyday” forms of violence, in contrast, are not.
 I discuss potential explanations and implications.

-Keywords: peacebuilding, peacekeeping, statebuilding, legitimacy, civil war, sub-Saharan Africa, Liberia, behavioral games
+Keywords: peacebuilding, peacekeeping, statebuilding, legitimacy, civil war, sub-Saharan Africa, Liberia, behavioral games, lab-in-the-field experiments

 Suggested Citation: Suggested Citation